saman-rajabii/code-review/README.md

 2- I changed routing name from singular to plural to follow routes best practice convention eg `profile/` → `profiles/`.
 I also added the route version in the first layer of the routes module so that I can change or add another version in one place whenever needed. `app.use("/api/v1", routes);`

+3- I added pagination on get all routes to handle the range of data in their responses.

 3- I assigned interface structure to each mongodb model to clarify what their data format is.
 It helps to manipulate and access to the related data's properties through editor inteligence (i'm using vscode)